Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 <br>

-{{< image Src="/masters-research-project/figure4-and-stuff-search.png" Alt="A screenshot of the results of a concordance search for *and stuff* in the Sydney Speaks dataset.
-The screenshot shows multiple lines of text with the words *and stuff* centred in every line and formatted red and bold."
-Desc="Figure 4: Concordance search for *and stuff* in the Sydney Speaks dataset" Title="Concordance search for *and stuff* in the Sydney Speaks dataset" Ref="Teresa Chan" Height="500" >}}
+{{< image Src="/masters-research-project/figure4-and-stuff-search.png" Alt="A screenshot of the results of a concordance search for 'and stuff' in the Sydney Speaks dataset.
+The screenshot shows multiple lines of text with the words 'and stuff' centred in every line and formatted red and bold."
+Desc="Figure 4: Concordance search for 'and stuff' in the Sydney Speaks dataset" Title="Concordance search for 'and stuff' in the Sydney Speaks dataset" Ref="Teresa Chan" Height="500" >}}

 <br>